MAXIORBOY/AutoTester/README.md

 ## Features:
 * Create your own databases via the creator or import them from a different file.
 * Add (or edit) new data into your databases fast!
 You can fill and accept all entries without a mouse usage.
 During adding or editing a row in your database, you can use the Enter button.
 * Test yourself!
-You have to fill (according to your database) the rest of the fields while having only one clue from one column.
+You have to fill (according to your database) the rest of the fields while having only one clue from a single column.
 You can choose a number of questions and which column will be given at a test (random, first or last).
 Order of the rows will be randomized.
 Keep in mind that during tests your answers have to be identical to those saved in the database.
 * You can change any option (except of a number of columns in a database) via settings.

 ## FAQ: